electric-sql/electric/website/docs/guides/shapes.md

 >
 > If you need to use a data type or where clause feature that isn't yet supported, please feel free to [raise a Feature Request](https://github.com/electric-sql/electric/discussions/categories/feature-requests) on GitHub.

+#### Optimised where clauses

+In Electric, we filter the changes we receive from Postgres so that each shape only receives changes that affect the rows it is interested in.
+If there are lots of shapes, this could mean we have to evaluate lots of where clauses for each write, one for each shape, however we have optimised this process so that we can evaluate millions of where clauses at once, providing the where clauses follow various patterns, which we call optimised where clauses.

+In the future we plan to optimse a large subset of Postgres where clauses, however in our current implimentation there is only a few patterns we optimise:

+- `field = constant` - we can evaluate millions of these where clauses at once by indexing the shapes based on the constant value for each shape.
+This index is internal to Electric, and nothing to do with Postgres indexes.
+It's a hashmap if you're interested.
+- `field = constant AND another_condition` - the `field = constant` part of the where clause is optimised as above, and any shapes that that match that and then iterated through to check the other condition.
+Providing the first condition is enough to filter out most of the shapes, the write processing will be fast.
+  If however `field = const` matches for a large number of shapes, then the write processing will be slower since each of the shapes will need to be iterated through.
+- `a_non_optimised_condition AND field = constant` - much like `field = constant AND another_condition` however now the optimised condition is at the end of the where clause.
+  Providing the last condition is enough to filter out most of the shapes, the write processing will be fast.
+If however the last condition matches for a large number of shapes, then the write processing will be slower since each of the shapes will need to be iterated through.

+For optimised where clauses, we can process 4000 - 6000 row changes per second, regardless of how many shapes there are.
+For non-optimised where clauses, we can process 140k row changes per second **per shape**.
+For more details see the [benchmarks](/docs/reference/benchmarks#_7-write-throughput-with-optimised-where-clauses).

 ### `columns`

 Optional list of columns to include in the rows from the table, e.g.: